Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Preliminaries

-It is also worth noting that, {under the same information-sharing structure,} {the team-optimal solution is always a NE, a NE is always a CE, and a CE is always a CCE.}
+It is also worth noting that, under given information-sharing structures, the team-optimal solution is always a NE {in the Dec-POMDP setting}, and in general, a NE is always a CE, and a CE is always a CCE.